open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Configuration (i.e., [MeasurementProcessors](#measurementprocessor),
 [MetricProcessors](#metricprocessor), [MetricExporters](#metricexporter) and
-[`Views`](#view)) MUST be managed solely by the `MeterProvider` and it MUST provide some way to configure all of them that are implemented in the SDK, at least when creating or initializing it.
+[`Views`](#view)) MUST be managed solely by the `MeterProvider` and the SDK MUST provide a way to configure all options that are implemented by the SDK.
+This MAY be done at the time of MeterProvider creation if appropriate.

 The `MeterProvider` MAY provide methods to update the configuration.
 If configuration is updated (e.g., adding a `MetricProcessor`), the updated